 If you will be placer mining (using a sluice box or rocker) a recreational placer mining licence is required.
 Each person involved must hold a valid licence.

 A recreational placer mining licence must be obtained before any equipment is set up.
 It is valid for five years, and allows a licence holder to occupy a location for a maximum of 14 days.

 Placer mining licence applications can be obtained from the Coal & Mineral Development Branch of Alberta Energy (see contact information link at end).
 The fee is $50.00 plus GST.
 After obtaining a licence, the prospector can select a mining site anywhere along a watercourse, providing permission has been obtained from the leaseholder or landowner if access is required through private land or occupied Crown land.

 Before placer mining can be carried out within a city, town, village, park, recreation area or historic site, permission must be obtained from the appropriate administering agency.
 The placer miner must also get permission from a surface owner if access is not Crown land.

 Prospectors must follow the guidelines outlined in the Metallic and Industrial Minerals Tenure Regulation (Part 2), which is available from the Department of Energy.
 Since placer mining can damage stream banks, disrupt stream ecology and interfere with existing land and water uses in the area, it is important to follow the regulations.
 Restrictions exist on some rivers, so check Part 2 of the Regulation for details.

-Designated officials from the Alberta Energy and Alberta Environment and Sustainable Resource Development, as well as the police, have the right to check prospectors and their placer mining operations to make sure they have a valid licence and are complying with the regulations.
+Designated officials from the Alberta Energy and Alberta Environment and Parks, as well as the police, have the right to check prospectors and their placer mining operations to make sure they have a valid licence and are complying with the regulations.
 If the regulations are not followed, the licence may be cancelled.

 The regulations prohibit the following: